Alzheimer’s and extreme heat: exercise caution

-“Alzheimer’s disease causes a number of changes in the brain and body that may affect the individual’s safety, including changes in sensitivity to temperatures,” said Meg Donahue, director of Community Engagement for the Alzheimer’s Association of Colorado.
+“Alzheimer’s disease causes a number of changes in the brain and body that may affect the individual’s safety, including changes in sensitivity to temperatures,” said Jeff Bird, executive director of the Alzheimer’s Association of Colorado.

 According to a study by the National Institutes of Health (NIH), people living with Alzheimer’s were 6% more likely to die on an extremely hot day, with an added 6% increased risk for individuals with previous hospital admissions for atrial fibrillation.

 There are more than 6.7 million Americans living with Alzheimer’s, including 76,000 Coloradans.
 Planning ahead for weather changes, including extreme heat, can prevent injuries and help a person feel more relaxed and less overwhelmed.

 “People living with Alzheimer’s and other dementias can be more vulnerable than normal during extreme weather because their judgment may be impaired and they may be unable to communicate their discomfort,” said Bird.
 “It’s important to take extra precautions with these individuals during periods of extreme heat or other severe weather conditions.”

 The Alzheimer’s Association is offering important safety tips for caregivers and families dealing with Alzheimer’s and other dementias to prepare for the hot days ahead: